salmanjamil/swift-evolution/proposals/NNNN-opaque-result-types.md

 }
 ```

-The result type of `compactMap(_:)` is a deeply-nested set of generic types that effectively expose the implementation of the lazy adapter.
-It is both horrible to write and horrible to reason about.
-SE-0222 proposes the introduction of a new type `LazyCompactMapCollection` to describe the result type of `compactMap`:
+The author of `compactMap(_:)` doesn't want to have to figure out that type,
+and the clients of `compactMap(_:)` don't want to have to reason about it. `compactMap(_:)` is the subject of [SE-0222](https://github.com/apple/swift-evolution/blob/master/proposals/0222-lazy-compactmap-sequence.md), which introduces a new standard library type `LazyCompactMapCollection` for the sole purpose of describing the result type of `compactMap(_:)`:

 ```swift
 extension LazyMapCollection {